 Everyone thought they knew him oh-so-well.
 He’d gobble dots and chase ghosts around that maze all day.
 We all thought he was a swell guy, that he was one of us.
 But now, Psychopath Pac-Man has revealed exactly what makes Pac-Man tick, and it ain’t pretty!

 Most of us have played Pac-Man at one point or another.
-Considering the amount of ports, remakes, reboots, HD re-releases and so on, it’s pretty much inevitable.
-Did we ever stop to think what makes him roam that maze on a daily basis?
+Considering the number of ports, remakes, reboots, HD re-releases and so on, it’s pretty much inevitable.
+Did we ever stop to think about what makes him roam that maze on a daily basis?
 Maybe if we had, the truth would be less of a shock: he’s actually a bit of a jerk!
 I’m not even joking, and this game is proof.

 Well alright, so what if it isn’t an official Pac-Man game?
 Doesn’t make it any less fun to slide panels around comic book-style and decide his path through each maze though.
 Just make sure he ends up locking lips with Ms. Pac-Man, or it’s game over.
-Oh and the standard rules also apply.
-You know, power pills lets you kill ghosts, cherries and strawberries grant extra points and so on – the fun stuff.
+Oh, and the standard rules also apply.
+You know, power pills let you kill ghosts, cherries and strawberries grant extra points and so on – the fun stuff.

 Since there’s no way to pause and rewind once he gets going, you’ll want to make sure the route has been carefully planned.
 See, in this take on the classic, he’ll follow the path laid before him, going through the panels from left to right and this is where things can get tricky.
 If he exits on the right side of a panel and the next one doesn’t have an opening on the left, he’ll ignore it and keep going, with “At another part of the maze…” popping up in the one skipped.
 While little more than an amusing little addition, it does add to the illusion of playing a comic strip.